U.S. women's hockey head coach steps down before world championship

-U.S. women’s hockey head coach Bob Corkum has stepped down, USA Hockey announced three weeks before the world championship tournament and on the eve of the team’s pre-worlds training camp.
+U.S. women’s hockey head coach Bob Corkum stepped down, citing coronavirus protocol concerns three weeks before the world championship tournament and on the eve of the team’s pre-worlds training camp.

+“I was not comfortable with the protocols,” Corkum wrote in a text sent to The Associated Press on Saturday without specifying his concerns.
+“It was a difficult decision to make, but one that I am at peace with.
+The team will not miss a beat.
+They are in great hands.”

 Assistant Joel Johnson was announced as interim head coach on Friday night ahead of worlds that start May 6 in Nova Scotia.

-No further details were given regarding the departure of Corkum, the head coach since October 2018.
+USA Hockey gave no further details regarding the departure of Corkum, the head coach since October 2018.

 “Bob put his heart and soul into continuing to build on the legacy of our women’s national team program over the past three seasons, and we’re grateful for all he did,” Katie Million, director of women’s national team programs for USA Hockey, said in a press release.
 “While he’s stepping away, he’ll always be a big part of the USA Hockey family, and we’ll certainly miss him.”